Standard Module Style

 Other Identifiers

-Variables, fields, and argument names should be camelCase or PascalCase.
+Variables and fields should be camelCase or PascalCase.